Kpokc/bouquet/README.md

     - The category has to be chosen.
     - The title must be provided by user.
     - The content (text) must be provided by user.
+    - Code samples to be placed between "<code></code>" tags

 - #### The add and edit comment:
     - The content (text) must be provided by user.

 - #### A post or comment can't be deleted by just one click.
     If someone clicks on the delete button, there wil be a pop up modal with a confirmation if someone is sure to delete the post or comment.

 ### Mockups